Living in fear, Central African Republic awaits foreign intervention

 Highlighting the cycles of violence, some 75 km south of the town, a group of two dozen men, armed with rusty rifles and adorned with mystical gris-gris talismans, stood guard.

 “If they try to enter our fields, we retaliate.
-This is legitimate self-defence,” said Marto Simplice, head of the anti-balaka in Mbakate village.
+This is legitimate self-defense,” said Marto Simplice, head of the anti-balaka in Mbakate village.

 Seleka was formally disbanded in September by its leader Michel Djotodia, now interim president, in an effort to stem the widespread looting and killings they were accused of.